adamaditamaa/adamaditamaa/README.md

 ### Hi I'm Adam Aditama

-I'm currently working on MNC OTT Network Vision+ as Data Analyst, i really enjoy to learning all about Data Science. im proficient in Data Processing, Data Warehousing and Build Automation about Data.
+I'm currently working on MNC OTT Network Vision+ as Data Engineer, i really enjoy to learning all about Data Science. im proficient in Data Processing, Data Warehousing and Build Automation about Data.
 As well as scripting Languages, including Python and SQL.

 ### My Skills